Leader: Mark Hougardy

 Later that day, while at home, I again heard multiple propellers with a deep sounding and powerful “WWWwwrrrrhh” overhead.
 Directly overhead was the Flying Fortress that I had seen earlier that day.
 It really was something special.
 I am glad I had the opportunity to see it and introduce a family member to this part of history.

-These aircrafts have been recovered and restored by the Collings Foundation, a group that preserves machines that helped build the world and helped keep it free.
+These aircraft have been recovered and restored by the Collings Foundation, a group that preserves machines that helped build the world and helped keep it free.
 Visitors can tour the planes on the ground and experience them while in flight.
 Check the foundation’s website for tour locations, dates and prices.

 Offers produce that is often less than 24 hours of being harvested